Why UMSL Economics

-Yes once you are a Graduate Student ( your status automatically changes to Graduate at 105 hours), you are eligible for an assistantship.
+Yes once you are a Graduate Student, you are eligible for an assistantship.
 There are a limited number of assistantships and these are assigned competitively.

-Most assistantships are .25 appointments which pay $1250 per semester and entitle the non-resident student to the much-lower in-state general fee rate.
-A few appointments are one-half time which pays $2500 per semester and pay the student's educational fees (for up to 9 credit hours; other fees apply).
+Appointments are one-half time which pays $3000 per semester and pay the student's tuition fees (for up to 9 credit hours; other fees apply).